PwLDev/node-spdl/README.md

 ## About

-Unlike other similar package which rely on YouTube to extract tracks, `node-spdl` fetches content directly from Spotify’s servers, ensuring high-quality, uncompressed streams.
+Unlike other similar package which rely on YouTube to extract tracks, `node-spdl` fetches content directly from Spotify’s servers, ensuring high-quality and non modified streams.

 ### Key Features
 - Download music tracks in multiple formats and bitrates.